thanasis457/Playful/README.md

 1. Head to [Spotify's Dev Dashboard](https://developer.spotify.com/dashboard)

-2. Create a new Spotify App and add any other info you want to include (such name and description)
+2. Create a new Spotify App and add any other info you want to include (such as name and description)

-3. Open the App an click on "Edit Setting"
+3. Open the App and click on "Edit Setting"

 4. Add http://localhost:8080/ as a Redirect URI